 Free, unfiltered wireless Internet access is available at the Library.
 Customers are cautioned that security for personal data and wireless devices rests solely with the owner of the wireless connection device, not the library.

-•· The Library assumes no responsibility for the safety of customers' equipment or for any damage that might occur to customers' computer configurations or data files resulting from connection to the Library's wireless access.
+•· The Library assumes no responsibility for the safety of customers' equipment or for any damage that might occur to customers' computer configurations or data files resulting from connection to the Library's wireless access or power supply.

 •· Library staff can only offer basic assistance in getting started with the wireless network; staff members are not trained to assist with troubleshooting problems with customers' personal devices.